pixelb/ps_mem/README.md

 =================================
 ```

-The [-p PID] option allows filtering the results.
+The [-p PID,...] option allows filtering the results.
 For example to restrict output to the current $USER you could:

 ```